nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Getting User Input**

 4. `DoctorAppointmentInstance.run()` will repeatedly, requesting for user input and calling `DoctorAppointmentParser.parse()`.
-5. `parse()` will call the `smartCommandRecognition()` function to assess the given user input and determine which command is most similar to the input
+5. `parse()` will call the `smartCommandRecognition()` to assess the given user input and determine which command is most similar to the input
-6. Based on the command recognised by the system, the relevant commands will be carried out.
+6. Based on the recognised command by the system, the relevant commands will be carried out.

 <br>